 DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Cyclosporine is a prescription drug approved by the Food and Drug Administration (FDA) to treat psoriasis and rheumatoid arthritis and prevent the rejection of transplanted organs.
+Cyclosporine is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat psoriasis and rheumatoid arthritis and prevent the rejection of transplanted organs.
 Cyclosporine is sold under the brand names Gengraf, Neoral, and Sandimmune.

 Cyclosporine is a disease-modifying antirheumatic drug (DMARD), a type of medication that suppresses the immune system and fights inflammation.
 Cyclosporine is believed to work by limiting the activity of immune cells that contribute to inflammation.